JSkimming/Castle.Core.AsyncInterceptor/README.md

 To intercept methods that return a [`Task<TResult>`](https://msdn.microsoft.com/en-us/library/dd321424.aspx) is far from simple.
 It's the reason why I created this library.
-Rather than go into the detail (the solution requires the use of reflection) the stack overflow answer to the question [Intercept async method that returns generic Task<> via DynamicProxy](http://stackoverflow.com/a/28374134) provides great overview.
+Rather than go into the detail (the solution requires the use of reflection) the stack overflow question [Intercept async method that returns generic Task<> via DynamicProxy](https://stackoverflow.com/a/43272955) provides great overview.

 ## How to intercept asynchronous methods __with__ AsyncInterceptor?